gradsflow/gradsflow-automl/README.md

 ## 🤗 Contribute

 Contributions of any kind are welcome.
+You can update documentation, add examples, fix identified issues, add/request a new feature.

-Please check the [**Contributing Guidelines**](https://github.com/gradsflow/gradsflow/blob/master/CONTRIBUTING.md) before contributing.
+For more details check out the [**Contributing Guidelines**](https://github.com/gradsflow/gradsflow/blob/master/CONTRIBUTING.md) before contributing.

 ## Code Of Conduct